xwp/xwp-wpengine-site-template/README.md

 # WpEngine Site Template

+## How to use this repo

+This repository can be used as a template to build out a new repository for a WPEngine hosted site.

 ## How to setup a new site

 1. Create a full back-up of the production site from WpEngine.